Joris-van-der-Wel/node-pg-large-object/readme-header.md

       }

-      // The server has generated an oid console.log('Creating a large object with the oid ', oid);
+      // The server has generated an oid console.log('Creating a large object with the oid', oid);
       stream.on('finish', function()
       {
         // Actual writing of the large object in DB may